Rhonda Shear: Entrepreneur career

 In 2001, Shear, with her husband Van Fagan, started Shear Enterprises.
 She began designing from her home office in 2003 with three employees, and launched the Rhonda Shear Intimates line at Home Shopping Network.
 Her products were picked up on shopping networks around the world, including The Shopping Channel (Canada) and Ideal World Shopping (U.K.).
 Rhonda Shear Intimates has continued to grow and is now represented in over 40 countries with over 25 employees in her St. Petersburg, Florida offices.

 In 2010, Shear designed the Ahh Bra, and the product was an overnight success.
 The Ahh Bra was the number-one selling bra worldwide with over 25 million sold internationally.
 In 2011, the company had $72 million in sales.
 As of 2013, she has added cosmetics, swim wear, fragrances, and Boomer Hottie.

 In 2014, a line of "intimates, athleisure, and loungewear" was announced that was co-designed with Crystal Hefner, 2009 Playboy Playmate and wife of Hugh Hefner, to be sold through Hefner's website.

 Shear has written a book titled Up All Night: From Hollywood Bombshell to Lingerie Mogul, Life Lessons from an Accidental Feminist, released in October 2017.

 Charity work

 In 2011, Shear was the event chair and a sponsor for American Cancer Society's Making Strides: Put on Your Pink Bra Event.
 Between speaking engagements, creating a giant flying bra for the RedBull Flugtag, and helping with fundraising events, Shear got the chance to meet with women struggling in treatment or following surgery who needed bras that were affordable, feminine, and comfortable.
 She was struck by their stories, strength, and sense of community.
 Shear stays connected by donating product every month to women's shelters around the country and continuing her work nationwide with various charitable organizations that fund research and empower women.

-Politics

-Shear is an outspoken member of the Trumpettes, a group of high society female supporters of United States president Donald Trump.